Yunus-bek Yevkurov: Relations to religious authorities of Ingushetia

 Yevkurov had a decade-old spat with Ingushetian religious leadership from his appointment until he was excommunicated by the local Muftiate in 2018.
 Accordingly to The Muslim Spiritual Center of Ingushetia he is no longer being able to participate in their wedding or funeral ceremonies.

-Yevkurov decided to legalize the republic’s non-violent Salafist community and include their mosques into the Muftiate.
+Yevkurov decided to legalize the republic's non-violent Salafist community and include their mosques into the Muftiate.
 Ingushetian official religious leaders traditionally follow the Qadiria and Naqshbandia schools of Sufism.
-He also banned building a new mosque in Magas and ordered that all sermons in the republic’s mosques be video recorded for later review.
+He also banned building a new mosque in Magas and ordered that all sermons in the republic's mosques be video recorded for later review.

 Defence Ministry role

 Yevkurov was appointed as a Deputy Defence Minister by a decree of President Vladimir Putin on 8 July 2019, also being promoted to lieutenant general.
 On 8 December 2021, he was further promoted to the rank of colonel general.
+On December 9, 2024, he was promoted to the rank of army general.

+During the 2023 Wagner Group mutiny, Yevkurov was in Rostov-on-Don when Yevgeny Prigozhin's forces reached the city.
+Subsequently, Prigozhin published a Telegram video of him meeting with Yevkurov and Deputy Chief of Staff Vladimir Alexeyev and criticizing the actions of Russian military leadership.

+Afterwards, Belarus president Lukashenko praised him (together with Alexander Bortnikov) for mediating the end of the rebellion.

+In August 2023, a Russian delegation led by Yevkurov met with Burkina Faso leader Ibrahim Traoré, along with other Burkinabe military officials, to discuss a Russian-Burkinabe military cooperation.

+On the same trip he visited Mali capital Bamako and Ouagadougou in Burkina Faso.

+Sanctions

+Yevkurov has been sanctioned and put under restrictive measures by various countries, including the US, the EU, the UK government, New Zealand, Canada, Ukraine, Australia, and Japan.

 Personal life

-Yevkurov married Mareta on 23 December 2007.
+Yevkurov married Mareta Yevkurova on 23 December 2007.
 They are parents of five children.
 Their first son was born on 1 November 2008.
-His nephew Captain Adam Khamkhoev was a commander of an airborne assault company and died on 21 May 2022 during the 2022 Russian invasion of Ukraine.
+His nephew Captain Adam Khamkhoev was a commander of an airborne assault company and died on 21 May 2022 during the Russian invasion of Ukraine.